ericchee08/Advanced-programming-database-assignment/README.md

 My approach to this assignment was to first import and analyse the three given datasets (violations.csv, inspections.csv and inventory.csv).
 Data pre-processing techniques were then implemented.
 I ensured the required client output values were generated correctly using various data visualisation techniques.

 When the backend of the project was complete, I implemented tkinter module for my graphical user interface with my code.
-Before I began the frontend design, I developed several draft  designs through wireframing using Lucidchart.
+Developing several concept designs through wireframing using Lucidchart had helped with the final design.

 Lastly, the use of MongoDB as my database where I was able to store and load my data.